tascott/london-doodles-decap/content/home.md

 upcomingLitters:
   title: Upcoming Litters
   litters:
-    - title: MINI / MEDIUM DOUBLE DOODLES
+    - title: Toy Yorkiepoos
-      description: >-
-        £3000

-        Goldie is extensively tested inlcuding elbow scored (0/0) and hips (4/4).

-        We will hopefully have a litter in spring next year.
-      date: Breeding TBC
+      description: Please head over to the available page for some more information
+      date: Due October 2025
-    - title: Small Miniature Labradoodles
+    - title: Miniature Labradoodles
-      description: >-
-        £3000

-        Mabel has a lovely litter of red / apricot puppies.
-She is a fantastic mum and she has had her own mum here to show her the ropes!
-      date: Ready for their new home Mid September
+      description: If you would like to join our waiting lists please contact me
+      date: "2026"
 testimonials:
   title: What Our Families Say
   items: